chocolatey/choco-wiki/Features-Branding.md

 1. Run the command `choco pack`
 1. Deploy the generated `chocolateygui-branding.nupkg` to the repository that you are using
 1. Install the Chocolatey GUI Branding package

+# What is Chocolatey GUI?

+Chocolatey GUI is a WPF application that allows the installation, uninstallation, updating, and searching for Chocolatey Packages.
+It is intended as a replacement for the Chocolatey CLI for those that prefer interacting with an application, rather than with commands.

+# What functionality is offered by Chocolatey GUI?

+While Chocolatey GUI has a number of pieces of functionality, is doesn't have everything that is offered by the Chocolatey CLI.
+Over time, additional functionality will likely be added, but for the time being, the following is possible in Chocolatey GUI:

+* List Chocolatey Packages installed on local machine
+* List Chocolatey Packages available for installation from remote sources
+* Install/Uninstall/Update/Pin/Unpin Chocolatey Packages
+* Add/Remove Chocolatey Sources
+* Enable/disable Chocolatey Features
+* Modify Chocolatey configuration values
+* Visual indications provided when installed Chocolatey Packages are out of date
+* List and Tile View of installed/available packages